idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 That means that :program:`idio-c-api-gen` cannot generate any such references.

-Of course, that's easy enough to fix.
-We can declare and use the extra symbols, ``st_atime`` etc., and add extra clauses in the ``struct`` accessor primitives to handle the extra symbols and, of course, we can correctly return the value with the constructor ``idio_libc_time_t``.
+Of course, that's easy enough to fix when we're patching up the generated code for other reasons.
+We can manually write the code to declare and use the extra symbols, ``st_atime`` etc., and add extra clauses in the ``struct`` accessor primitives to handle the extra symbols and, of course, we can correctly return the value with the constructor ``idio_libc_time_t``.

 Oddities
 ^^^^^^^^